breuerfelix/king-bot-api/README.md

 # docker

 there is also a docker image for this bot.
-create a file with your credentials that can be mounted to the docker container:
+create a folder for the database and a file (`cred.txt`) with your credentials in this folder that can be mounted to the docker container:

 ```csv
 your_email;your_password;your_gameworld